tomnomnom/dnsgrep/README.md

 # DNSGrep

+A fork of @erbbysam's DNSGrep that you can install with `go get`.

 A utility for quickly searching presorted DNS names.
 Built around the Rapid7 rdns & fdns dataset.

 # How does it work?